scottgallant/docs.balsamiq.com/content/jira/transition-guide.md

 If you have any questions, don't hesitate to [contact us](https://balsamiq.com/company/contact/#/s/m4j).

-Balsamiq Mockups for JIRA for Cloud users has been updated to a new version which has projects, symbols, real time collaboration and lots of other improvements.

 ## A New File Format

 In the old version of Balsamiq Mockups for JIRA, we stored each mockup in its own BMML attachment, and only linked to images.
-Balsamiq Mockups 3 for JIRA Cloud introduces a new project file format called BMPR: everything that belongs to a project (mockups, symbols, images, icons) is in a single file, save as an attachment to your JIRA issues.
+Balsamiq Mockups 3 for JIRA Cloud introduces a new project file format called BMPR: everything that belongs to a project (mockups, symbols, images, icons) is in a single file, saved as an attachment to your JIRA issues.
 This makes it much easier to link and keep everything together.
 Learn more about the new plugin [here](/jira/user-guide-cloud).

 In order to take advantage of the new feature you need to migrate the old files to the new project format.

 ## Installing Balsamiq Mockups for JIRA 3 Cloud

-You can install the new plugin simply via UPM, just search for "Balsamiq Mockups 3 for JIRA Cloud" and click "Install" to start the 30-day trial.
+You can install the new plugin simply via the UPM, just search for "Balsamiq Mockups 3 for JIRA Cloud" and click "Install" to start the 30-day trial.

-(TODO add img here)

 {{% alert info %}}**Note**: you can install the new plugin even if you still have the old version of Mockups for JIRA installed and enabled, the two plugins can work side-by-side.{{% /alert %}}